 Learning outcomesCompletion of this unit will enable students to:

-4. the student will understand the issues relevant to provision of physiotherapy services in a range of different health care settings, and a variety of cultures;
+4. The student will understand the issues relevant to provision of physiotherapy services in a range of different health care settings, and a variety of cultures; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - take pride in their professional and personal integrity

 1. UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems